gardenjs/gardenjs/README.md

 ### Run Garden

-Run `serveGarden` from the root of the Svelte project.
+Run `serveGarden` from the root of the project.
 Or add it to your `package.json` there and run it via `npm run garden` :

 ```json
   "scripts": {
     "garden": "serveGarden",
   },
 ```

+### Configure Garden with project-specific settings
+With the garden.config.js you have various options to customize Garden to suit your project.
+Take a look at the file for a quick overview of the options already implemented.
+Here you can also make your own individual adjustments with JavaScript, e.g. to output your components in Garden with your created themes.

 ### Open Garden